zhangyiyi2022/NFT-features-brownie/README.md

 # Usage

 The NFT smart contract is in the `contracts` folder:
-- `CustomNFT.sol`
+- `ERC721Custom.sol` -- For whitelist + presale projects
+- `ERC721Standard.sol` -- Standard without presale

-You can 100% use the rinkeby testnet to see your NFTs rendered on opensea, but it's suggested that you test and build first on a local development network so you don't have to wait as long for transactions.
+You can use the rinkeby testnet to see your NFTs rendered on opensea, but it's suggested that you test and build first on a local development network so you don't have to wait as long for transactions.

 ### Running Scripts